p-rocha/SoundShape/README.md

 s.kro <- seewave::spectro(cut.kroyeri, flim=c(0, 4), tlim = c(0, 0.8),
                           grid=F, scale=F, f=44100, wl=512, ovlp=70, cont=TRUE,
                           contlevels = seq(-25, -25, 1), collevels = seq(-40, 0, 0.1))
+#> This took quite a lot of time to display this graphic, you may set 'fastdisp=TRUE' for a faster, but less accurate, display

 # 3D spectrogram (with a lower dBlevel for illustrative purpuses)
 threeDspectro(cut.kroyeri, dBlevel=40, flim=c(0, 4), tlim=c(0, 0.8), main="",